songchenwen/plexdlnaplayer/README.md

 Plex client uses the new subscribing method to get the player's status, while PlexAmp uses the old inefficient polling way.
 In this case, using PlexAmp with this project will certainly consume more resources.

 DLNA devices can vary in functions.
 These differences will affect us most on the `auto next` part, which is where one track ends and we auto start playing the next track.
 If you find your device is unable to auto start the next track, please try to edit the `check_auto_next` function in `plex/adapters.py`.
 Pull request is always welcome.

+## TODO

+- [ ] A virtual device to play music with all the available DLNA speakers in sync.